 Best Natural Products for Cleaning Your Teaware

-• Oils from tea leaves
+• Oils from tea leaves accumulating over time

-• Mineral deposits from hard water
+• Mineral deposits (limescale) from hard water

 How to Clean Teapots and Cups

-2. Baking soda for deep cleaning
+2. Baking Soda for Deep Cleaning

-3. Vinegar soak for tough stains
+3. Vinegar Soak for Tough Stains

 Our Pick